SalimSalimi/VueJsCourse/README.md

 * *v-html*: By default, we can not render HTML code directly, we have to use this directive to do it: v-html="htmlcode"
 * *v-model*: A directive to use Two-Way Data Binding.
+* *v-if*: Conditional rendering, if the condition is true, it will trigger the HTML element.
+Otherwise, it will delete it (not hide it).
+* *v-else*: It's else statement of v-if

 ## Propeties
 * *el*: The id of the HTML element that we want to connect our Vue object